Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Immersions and submersions

 The intersection of $\cal V$ with the horizontal subspace has dimension at least $(n-k)$, call it $\bar{\cal V}$.
 For each $V \in \bar{\cal V}$, we have

-whence $\lambda_{n-k}(\nabla \di (\phi \circ \sigma)) < -f(-\phi)$ by min-max, contradiction. \end{proof}
+whence $\lambda_{n-k}(\nabla^2 (\phi \circ \sigma)) < -f(-\phi)$ by min-max, contradiction. \end{proof}

-When $k=n$ in $(ii)$ of Theorem \eqref{teo_submersions}, condition \ref{condi_subme} can be considerably weakened, and there is no need to bound $\cal A$.
-Indeed, following the above proof we recover the following result, which basically has been proved in \cite{bessapiccione, brandaooliveira}.
+When $k=n$ in $(ii)$ of Theorem \ref{teo_submersions}, condition \eqref{condi_subme} can be considerably weakened, and there is no need to bound $\cal A$.
+Indeed, following the above proof we obtain the next mild improvement of a result in \cite{bessapiccione, brandaooliveira}.

 \begin{corollary} Let $\pi : X^m \ra Y^n$ be a Riemannian submersion with compact fibers, and denote with $H_y$ be the mean curvature of the fiber $X_y$. \begin{itemize} \item[1)] If there exists $C>0$ such that $\|H_y\|_\infty \le C$ for each $y \in Y$, then